Brain Cancer Radiation Treatment: An Overview

-Patients will need to go into the hospital or clinic for radiation treatment, and the brain cancer radiation treatment schedule will depend on the type of the tumor, the size of the tumor, and the age of the patient.
+Patients will need to go into the hospital or clinic for radiation treatment, and the treatment schedule will depend on the type of the tumor, the size of the tumor, and the age of the patient.
 Each treatment will only last a few minutes.

 In order to protect the healthy tissue around the brain tumor, doctors will use: